- What’s More Important: My SAT Composite Score or My Individual Section Scores? - June 24, 2017

 How to Choose the Right Extracurriculars in High School

 The academic side of things might be pretty clear, but the same can’t be said for extracurriculars.
-It’s hard to know exactly what role extracurriculars should play in your high school experience, let alone on your college applications.
-Extracurriculars are a broad category to begin with—they seem to encompass everything from starting your own dog-walking business to participating in groundbreaking scientific research projects.
+It’s hard to know exactly what role extracurricular activities should play in your high school experience, let alone on your college applications.
+Extracurriculars are a broad category to begin with — they seem to encompass everything from starting your own dog-walking business to participating in groundbreaking scientific research projects.

 So you might be wondering, what’s the deal?
 Are some extracurriculars more important than others?
 Which will be most heavily weighted on your college application?
 And how do you know which are worth pursuing?